Shogun Warriors (comics): Fictional history

 After their successful training, the Shogun Warrior pilots are given pendants and allowed to return to their civilian lives until the next crisis arises.
-Carson meets up with his partner and fellow stunt driver Deena at Los Angeles International Airport, who is annoyed at his extended, inexplicable absence; Savage and his fellow researcher and romantic interest Judith attempt to pick up on the delays caused to his colleagues' dolphin research; Odashu meanwhile finds herself at the centre of a diplomatic incident caused by her disappearance.
-However, they were disturbed when Doctor Demonicus dispatched creatures to attack them; on the West Coast of America, Carson is challenged by Cerberus, and summons Raydeen to battle the attacker, eventually driving it off.
+Carson meets up with his partner and fellow stunt driver Deena at Los Angeles International Airport, who is annoyed at his extended, inexplicable absence.
+Savage and his fellow researcher and romantic interest Judith attempt to pick up on the delays caused to his colleagues' dolphin research.
+Odashu meanwhile finds herself at the center of a diplomatic incident caused by her disappearance.
+They were disturbed, however, when Doctor Demonicus dispatched creatures to attack them; on the West Coast of the United States, Carson is challenged by Cerberus, and summons Raydeen to battle the attacker, eventually driving it off.
 Ilongo and Dangard Ace come under attack from the alien Starchild, while Genji's court-martial in Japan is disrupted by the appearance of the fearsome Hand of Five which she battles with Combatra.
 The Followers of Light deduce that the attacks are linked; while Genji is able to defeat the Hand of Five she heads to Los Angeles, feeling she will never be able to clear her name.
 Discovering a meteor heading towards Earth, Tambura summons Carson, Odashu and Savage to Shogun Sanctuary.
 The Shogun Warriors destroy the object and spot a hidden space station behind the Moon, setting off to investigate.
 The base belongs to Doctor Demonicus, who disables the robots and captures Dangard Ace Combatra and Raydeen arrive, and the trio come under attack from Starchild, Cerberus and the Hand of Five.
-However, their teamwork allows them to destroy their enemies, and they deliver Doctor Demonicus and his neutralised space station back to S.H.I.E.L.D. and Dum Dum Dugan on Earth.
+Their teamwork allows them to destroy their enemies, and they deliver Doctor Demonicus and his neutralised space station back to S.H.I.E.L.D. and Dum Dum Dugan on Earth.
 The Shogun Warriors' success attracted the attention of the Yakuza, who attempted to use an imposter to steal Raydeen but were foiled.

 A mysterious figure known as the Primal One meanwhile targets Shogun Sanctuary, levelling the facility and killing the Followers of Light while the Shoguns were kept busy by his agents.
 The trio instead created impromptu bases for the robots near their homes, though this led to Combatra briefly being accidentally discovered and piloted by the 11-year old Enrique Velez until Raydeen and Dangard Ace were able to bring it under control.
 Off Madagascar, Dangard Ace then comes under attack from the huge Megatron; with the aid of the other two the machine is defeated, but not before announcing that the Primal One's next target is Reed Richards.
 The trio head to the Baxter Building to warn him, arriving just before the huge Gigantauron arrives to attack.
 The Shogun Warriors and Fantastic Four pool their resources to defeat the invader.
-They set off in Combatra to the Primal One's base, where the Invisible Woman discovers that the Primal One is Maur-Kon, ending his control over his minions.
+They set off in Combatra to the Primal One's base, where the Invisible Girl discovers that the Primal One is Maur-Kon, ending his control over his minions.